Mental Health Facilities Langhorne, PA

 Lower Bucks Hospital Behavioral Health Services - 5.7 miles from Langhorne, PA

 Lower Bucks Hospital Behavioral Health Services is a mental health facility in Bristol, PA, located at 501 Bath Road, in the 19007 zip code.
 Lower Bucks Hospital Behavioral Health Services provides hospital inpatient treatment.
-Lower Bucks Hospital Behavioral Health Services provides group therapy and behavior modification to seniors 65 or older, young adults and adults.
+Lower Bucks Hospital Behavioral Health Services provides behavior modification and group therapy to young adults, adults and seniors 65 or older.
 Lower Bucks Hospital Behavioral Health Services also supports people with serious mental illness.
-Some other services available at Lower Bucks Hospital Behavioral Health Services include case management, integrated primary care services and family psychoeducation.
+Some other services available at Lower Bucks Hospital Behavioral Health Services include integrated primary care services, case management and family psychoeducation.

 Lenape Valley Foundation - 5.8 miles from Langhorne, PA

 Lenape Valley Foundation is one of mental health facilities in Bristol, Pennsylvania, located at 499 Bath Road, 19007 zip code.
 Lenape Valley Foundation provides outpatient treatment and residential treatment.
-Lenape Valley Foundation provides psychotropic medication, group therapy and couples/family therapy to young adults, children / adolescents and seniors 65 or older.
+Lenape Valley Foundation provides behavior modification, trauma therapy and group therapy to seniors 65 or older, young adults and children / adolescents.
 Lenape Valley Foundation also supports seniors or older adults and people with trauma.
-Additional services provided at Lenape Valley Foundation include suicide prevention services, supported housing and diet and exercise counseling.
+Additional services provided at Lenape Valley Foundation include court-ordered outpatient treatment, suicide prevention services and mentoring/peer support/consumer-run services.

 Pan American Behavioral Health Clinic - 5.9 miles from Langhorne, PA

 Pan American Behavioral Health Clinic is a mental health clinic in Bristol, PA, located at 1 North Wilson Avenue, Suite 1, 19007 zip code area.
 Pan American Behavioral Health Clinic provides outpatient treatment.
-Pan American Behavioral Health Clinic offers integrated dual diagnosis disorder treatment, dialectical behavior therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
-Pan American Behavioral Health Clinic also supports people with trauma, people with serious mental illness and seniors or older adults.
-Additional services offered at Pan American Behavioral Health Clinic include court-ordered outpatient treatment, diet and exercise counseling and suicide prevention services.
+Pan American Behavioral Health Clinic offers integrated dual diagnosis disorder treatment, couples/family therapy and dialectical behavior therapy to seniors 65 or older, young adults and adults.
+Pan American Behavioral Health Clinic also supports clients referred from the court/judicial system, transitional age young adults and veterans.
+Additional services offered at Pan American Behavioral Health Clinic include suicide prevention services, family psychoeducation and court-ordered outpatient treatment.

 New Life Of Community Health Services - 5.9 miles from Langhorne, PA

 New Life Of Community Health Services is a mental health treatment clinic in Bensalem, Pennsylvania, located at 3103 Hulmeville Road, Suite 102, in the 19020 zip code.
 New Life Of Community Health Services provides outpatient treatment.
-New Life Of Community Health Services provides dialectical behavior therapy, individual psychotherapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
-New Life Of Community Health Services also supports LGBT, people with HIV or AIDS and people with trauma.
-Additional services provided by New Life Of Community Health Services consist of mentoring/peer support/consumer-run services, psychosocial rehabilitation services and court-ordered outpatient treatment.
+New Life Of Community Health Services provides cognitive behavioral therapy, individual psychotherapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.
+New Life Of Community Health Services also supports people with trauma, people with Alzheimer's or dementia and LGBT.
+Additional services provided by New Life Of Community Health Services consist of court-ordered outpatient treatment, family psychoeducation and mentoring/peer support/consumer-run services.

 Bethanna Central Office - 6.7 miles from Langhorne, PA

 Bethanna Central Office is a mental health facility in Southampton, PA, located at 1030 2nd Street Pike, 18966 zip code area.
 Bethanna Central Office provides outpatient treatment.
-Bethanna Central Office provides couples/family therapy, cognitive behavioral therapy and individual psychotherapy to young adults and children / adolescents.
-Bethanna Central Office also supports people with PTSD, children/adolescents with serious emotional disturbance and transitional age young adults.
+Bethanna Central Office provides cognitive behavioral therapy, individual psychotherapy and group therapy to young adults and children / adolescents.
+Bethanna Central Office also supports people with trauma, children/adolescents with serious emotional disturbance and people with PTSD.
 Additional services offered by Bethanna Central Office consist of court-ordered outpatient treatment and family psychoeducation.

 Merakey Behavioral Health - 7.4 miles from Langhorne, PA

 Merakey Behavioral Health is a mental health treatment center in Philadelphia, Pennsylvania, located at 11082 Knights Road, part of the 19154 zip code.
 Merakey Behavioral Health provides outpatient treatment.
-Merakey Behavioral Health also offers couples/family therapy, trauma therapy and individual psychotherapy to seniors 65 or older, children / adolescents and adults.
-Merakey Behavioral Health supports military families, people with trauma and seniors or older adults.
-Merakey Behavioral Health also provides mentoring/peer support/consumer-run services, vocational rehabilitation services and court-ordered outpatient treatment.
+Merakey Behavioral Health also offers trauma therapy, couples/family therapy and activity therapy to adults, young adults and seniors 65 or older.
+Merakey Behavioral Health supports veterans, people with serious mental illness and transitional age young adults.
+Merakey Behavioral Health also provides suicide prevention services, vocational rehabilitation services and diet and exercise counseling.

 Belmont Northeast Wellness Center - 7.5 miles from Langhorne, PA

 Belmont Northeast Wellness Center is a mental health clinic in Philadelphia, PA, located at 11600 Caroline Road, in the 19154 zip code.
-Belmont Northeast Wellness Center provides outpatient treatment and partial hospitalization/day treatment.
-Belmont Northeast Wellness Center offers individual psychotherapy, trauma therapy and couples/family therapy to adults, young adults and seniors 65 or older.
-Belmont Northeast Wellness Center also supports people with trauma, people with PTSD and seniors or older adults.
-More services at Belmont Northeast Wellness Center include court-ordered outpatient treatment, suicide prevention services and family psychoeducation.
+Belmont Northeast Wellness Center provides partial hospitalization/day treatment and outpatient treatment.
+Belmont Northeast Wellness Center offers cognitive behavioral therapy, group therapy and couples/family therapy to young adults, adults and seniors 65 or older.
+Belmont Northeast Wellness Center also supports people with PTSD, people with serious mental illness and seniors or older adults.
+More services at Belmont Northeast Wellness Center include chronic disease/illness management, family psychoeducation and case management.

 Maternal Child Consortium - 7.9 miles from Langhorne, PA

 Maternal Child Consortium is a mental health center in Bensalem, Pennsylvania, located at 800 Clarmont Avenue, Suite B, 19020 zip code.
 Maternal Child Consortium provides outpatient treatment.
-Maternal Child Consortium offers group therapy, couples/family therapy and cognitive behavioral therapy to adults, children / adolescents and young adults.
-Maternal Child Consortium also supports people with PTSD, LGBT and children/adolescents with serious emotional disturbance.
-More services available at Maternal Child Consortium include family psychoeducation and suicide prevention services.
+Maternal Child Consortium offers group therapy, trauma therapy and individual psychotherapy to children / adolescents, adults and young adults.
+Maternal Child Consortium also supports children/adolescents with serious emotional disturbance, people with trauma and people with PTSD.
+More services available at Maternal Child Consortium include suicide prevention services and family psychoeducation.

 Catholic Charities/diocese Of Trenton Guidance Clinic - 8.8 miles from Langhorne, PA